 How to get there:

 The subway station Groenplaats is only one minute away from the hotel and takes you in three stops to Central Station.

 For the ECVO delegates a special group rate has been negotiated at the Hilton Antwerp Old Town.

 Single rooms at 189 € per night and double rooms at 199 € per night incl. breakfast, VAT; plus city tax

-Prices are valid until April 25, 2019 (depending on availability of rooms).
+Prices are valid for bookings done before April 25, 2019 (depending on availability of rooms).

 Altnernatively, you have the possibility to book a hotel room via the Antwerp Convention Bureau in a hotel in walking distance to the congress hotel.

 For many years now, the ECVO Annual Scientific Meeting with about 450 delegates has become a major platform for presentation and active participation of companies in the field of veterinary ophthalmology.

 The industrial exhibition is a major element of the ECVO Meeting and will feature the most up to date products, technology and equipment for veterinary practice.
 The conference program and venue is designed to maximize the delegates’ presence in the exhibition area.
 Refreshment breaks and lunches will be located in the foyer of the auditorium.

 The exhibition will be open on Thursday 23 May, Friday 24 May and Saturday 25 May 2019.